* All international student are required to file some tax forms, even if you did not work

 Can I file electronically (e-file)?

 You should not use Turbo Tax or similar software.
 They are not set up for the nonresident tax forms.
 It is unlikely that you will be able to file electronically using the standard software or the free e-file services.
-You will be able to e-file through the sessions listed abobe.
+The software made available to UND international students through Payroll will enable you to complete your federal tax forms electronically, but you will still need to submit the forms by mail.

 Can the OIP staff help me with my taxes?